How to learn more about the goddess Hekate

 Your next step might be to set up a shrine.
 On my shrine, I keep various images of Hekate, a candle, a glass for libations, a blend of herbs for burning (like incense), and some decorative symbols such as keys and a lantern.
 You might also begin observing Hekate’s monthly rituals, the Deipnon and Noumenia.

-You can advance your practice in a variety of ways.
+You can deepen your practice in a variety of ways.
 You can observe more rituals.
 You can explore the many epithets of Hekate.
 You might also want to study one or more of the areas associated with the goddess.
-These include liminality, magic, witchcraft, and necromancy.
-I will explore these topics further in future blog entries.

 Come back from time to time.
 I’ll add more resources to this page.